IPA.CONF(5) IPA.CONF(5)

 This parameter can be specified in the global section and if some

-threshold section does not have it, then its value will be inherited
+threshold does not have it, then its value will be inherited from the

-There are three internal counters x, y and z, which count how many
+There are three internal counters x, y and z which count how many times

 below_threshold, equal_threshold and above_threshold sections consecu-